 Twitter Image Size 3: 440 x 220 pixels

 After an easy round of testing which didn’t seem to match up with our past trouble with Twitter images, we decided to check on our phones.
-Even though everything looked perfect when using BrowserStack, when we checked the images on our phones none of these Twitter image sizes seemed to be right!
-Text was still getting cut off in every post - in fact, it was even worse than we originally thought.
+Even though everything looked perfect when using BrowserStack, when we tested the images on our phones none of these Twitter image sizes seemed to be right!
+The text was still getting cut off in every post - in fact, it was even worse than we originally thought.
 At this point, we decided a new approach was needed.